rkapl123/ScriptAddin/docs/README.md

 - for `exec` this can either be the full path for the executable, or - in case the executable is already in the windows default path - a simple filename (like cmd.exe or perl.exe).
 This overrides the standard setting `ExePath<ScriptType>`.
 - for `type` any ScriptType available in the dropdown "ScriptExecutable".
 This overrides the selection in the dropdown "ScriptExecutable".
 - for `path`, an additional path to folders with dlls/executables (semicolon separated), in case you need to add them.
 This overrides the standard setting `PathAdd<ScriptType>`.
+- for `envvar`, the name of the environment variable to be added.
+This overrides the potential standard setting `EnvironVarName<ScriptType>`/`EnvironVarValue<ScriptType>`.
 - for `dir` a path that overrides the current workbook folder.

 In the 3rd column are the definition paths of the files referred to in arg, res and diag